sa-tre/satre-specification/docs/source/standard.md

 ## Architecture

-Includes nice diagrams of how the TRE features connect together, but remains a high level description that doesn't specify which exact technologies a TRE developer should use.
+Includes diagrams of how the TRE features connect together, but remains a high level description that doesn't specify which exact technologies a TRE developer should use.
 This can also offer an explanation of how people from different roles interact/experience these features.

 ## Conclusion

 Benefits of adopting this standard for developing a TRE.
 Benefits of existing TRE efforts working to conform to this standard (users and admin roles as well as developers).